Avisav24/Avisav24/README.md

 </div>

-> If any card shows as a broken image or “Something went wrong”, refresh the page or try again later – these services are rate‑limited.
+> If any card shows as a broken image or "Something went wrong", refresh the page or try again later – these services are rate‑limited.

 ---